ag-grid/react-data-grid/podcast-player/README.md

   expect(linkElement).toBeInTheDocument();
 });
 ```

+To pull this apart to explain the main concepts.

 - `test` comes from Jest and allows us to write 'tests' and report on pass/failures
 - `render` comes from the react wrapper of Testing Library and renders a React component in a virtual DOM, waiting for the initial events to complete.